Hedge fund manager to buy Carolina Panthers for record price

 Hedge fund manager David Tepper is expected to sign a deal Tuesday to buy the Carolina Panthers for $2.2 billion in cash.

-A source close to the process told the Observer that the deal will be subject to an owners' vote at the next NFL meeting, which runs May 21-23 in Atlanta.
+A source close to the process told the Observer that the deal will be subject to an owners' vote at the next NFL meeting, which runs next Monday through Wednesday in Atlanta.

 The $2.2 billion would be a record for an NFL franchise, besting the $1.4 billion price for the Buffalo Bills in 2014.
 It would also match the $2.2 billion price for the Houston Rockets NBA team.